-No. It has, like films we’ve made in the past – Bad Timing, Crash, Naked Lunch – a long life, because people are interested in seeing it.
+No. It has, like films we’ve made in the past—Bad Timing, Crash, Naked Lunch—a long life, because people are interested in seeing it.
 They’re always going to remain rich, like a book by Albert Camus.
 They’re things that will sell forever.
 How does one judge an artwork?
 We’ve got the meritocracy, but then how do you judge things by their life?
 We judge Picasso, Van Eyck, Beethoven, great blues by the fact that they’ve stood the test of time.
-Some things last, other things fall by the wayside, including things that were incredibly popular when they came out.
+Some things last, and other things fall by the wayside, including things that were incredibly popular when they came out.

 You also have great art that gets lost permanently, or rediscovered.

-For you, that happened with Crash – it was banned in Westminster and there was such an outcry.
+For you, that happened with Crash—it was banned in Westminster, and there was a huge outcry.

-Whereas, on The Last Emperor, the Italians were very supportive and got behind you and director Bernardo Bertolucci.
+On the other hand, with The Last Emperor the Italians were very supportive and got behind you and director Bernardo Bertolucci.

 It’s true.
 Why don’t we have that culture?

-Because we have a class system different to other places.
-In France, it’s something proud to have a film company.
+Because we have a class system different to other places'.
+In France, having a film company is something to be proud of.
 In England, film lives at the end of the pier.
 The metaphor for that is the BFI, which I love.
 When the Royal Festival Hall and the National Theatre were built, cinema said, “What about us?”
-They said, “Okay, you go under the bridge, and you stay under the bridge for the next 60 years.”
+They said, “OK, you go under the bridge, and you stay under the bridge for the next 60 years.”

 Tilda Swinton and Tom Hiddleston in Only Lovers Left Alive (2013)

-Many of the directors you’ve worked with regularly are people who Hollywood would consider mavericks.
+Many of the directors you’ve worked with regularly are people whom Hollywood would consider mavericks.